Skip to content

 After completing this chapter, you will be able to:

-• [ ] Correctly use new/delete and new[]/delete[], avoiding mismatch errors
+• [ ] Correctly use new/delete and new[]/delete[] to avoid mismatch errors.

-• [ ] Understand how RAII binds heap resource lifetimes to stack object lifetimes
+• [ ] Understand how RAII binds heap resource lifetimes to stack objects.

-• [ ] Proficiently use unique_ptr, shared_ptr, weak_ptr, and their factory functions
+• [ ] Skillfully use unique_ptr, shared_ptr, weak_ptr, and their factory functions.

-• [ ] Understand the existence and applicable scenarios of placement new
+• [ ] Understand the existence and use cases of placement new.

 Starting with new/delete

-C++ replaces C's malloc and free with new and delete.
-Simply put, new is a wrapper around malloc plus a constructor call; delete first calls the destructor, then reclaims the memory.
-This distinction is the fundamental dividing line between C++ and C dynamic memory management.
+C++ uses new and delete to replace C's malloc and free.
+Simply put, new is a wrapper around malloc plus a constructor call; delete calls the destructor first, then reclaims the memory.
+This distinction is the fundamental watershed between C++ and C dynamic memory management.

 When allocating a single object, for class types, new automatically calls the constructor, and delete automatically calls the destructor: